stefanreichert/guestbookMEAN/README.md

 +  ``npm run server`` will launch the guestbook HTTP server on port 3000. (blocking call)
 +  ``npm run guestbook`` will open the guestbook web page in the browser (windows only, sorry for that...).

+## launch with docker
+You might alternatively run the guestbook application with docker.
+The guestbook comes with two docker containers.
+### mongodb container
+The mongodb container contains the MongoDB.
+Execute ``docker build -t <your-username>/centos-mongodb .`` in the subfolder docker-mongodb to build the container and run it by executing ``docker run -itd -p 27017:27017 --name mongodb <your-username>/centos-mongodb``.
+### guestbook container
+The guestbook container contains the application.
+Execute ``docker build -t <your-username>/centos-guestbook .`` in the root folder to build the container and run it by executing ``docker run -itd -p 3000:3000 --link mongodb:mongodb --name guestbook <your-username>/centos-guestbook``.
+As you can see, the guestbook container is linked to the mongodb conatiner in order to be abled to access the database.

 ##tests
 The showcase comes with both UI and server side unit tests.
 These tests can either be run directly or repeatingly in the background on file change.
 Here is the list of grunt tasks available